 The College Doctor’s practice is situated on Beaumont Street, a couple of hundred yards from the main entrance.
 Students are expected to register with the surgery when they arrive in Oxford.

-The College Nurse, Lynn Cross, has weekday drop-in sessions on site and will be available by email or phone.
+The College Nurse, Lynn Cross, has weekday drop-in sessions on site and is available by email or phone.

 The Dean Team

-The Dean, Dr John Parrington, is responsible for the general welfare of all students, and he is supported by the Assistant Dean, Tonia Thomas and Junior Deans, all of whom are graduate students and are Wardens of residential buildings.
+The Dean, Dr Paul Azzopardi, is responsible for the general welfare of all students, and he is supported by the Assistant Dean, Tonia Thomas and Junior Deans, all of whom are graduate students and are Wardens of residential buildings.
 Students can contact any member of the Dean Team for help with any kind of issue or problem.